smizell/test-coverage/README.md

 # Test Coverage

-This repository shows the limitations with test coverage as valuable a metric.
+This repository shows the limitations with test coverage as valuable a metric for improving quality.
 The code shows there is 100% test coverage for all files, yet there is a huge bug not caught by test coverage.

 ## The Issue